cnlpete/candybox/README.md

 Setup
 ------------------------------------------------------------------------------------------------------------------------
-1. Configure your website settings at "app/config/Candy.inc.php, upload all files and execute the "/install/index.php" file.
+1. Configure your website settings at "app/config/Candy.inc.php, upload all files.
+2. Execute the "/install/index.php" file.
-2. Follow the instructions and make sure, you delete the install dir after installation.
+3. Follow the instructions and make sure, you delete the install dir after installation.
-3. Download and install Composer (http://getcomposer.org/):
+4. Download and install Composer (http://getcomposer.org/):
     curl -s http://getcomposer.org/installer | php

-Update your packages afterwards:
-    php composer.phar update
+5. Update your packages afterwards: php composer.phar update

 To upgrade CandyCMS, upload the install folder, run "/install/index.php" and click on "migrate".
 Make sure you override